 3. Annapurna Conservation Area Project (ACAP) Permit

-Where to Obtain ACAP Permit
+Where to Obtain the ACAP Permit

-Cost of ACAP Permit
+Cost of the ACAP Permit

 • For SAARC nationals: NPR 1000 per person